nestjs/docs.nestjs.com/content/techniques/logger.md

 }
 ```

-In the default logger `context` is printed in the square brackets, like `NestFactory` in the example below:
+In the default logger implementation, `context` is printed in the square brackets, like `NestFactory` in the example below:

 ```bash
 [Nest] 19096   - 12/08/2019, 7:12:59 AM   [NestFactory] Starting Nest application...